Frequently Asked Questions

 What's TIK's service area?

 We serve Clark County WA (Vancouver, Camas, Washougal, Battle Ground, Ridgefield, La Center, Brush Prairie, Woodland) and the Portland metro area in Oregon (Portland, Gresham, Beaverton, Hillsboro, Tigard, Lake Oswego, West Linn, Tualatin, Milwaukie, Oregon City, Happy Valley, Wilsonville).
-See our service area page for details on response times by city.
+See our service area page for the full list of cities and neighborhoods we cover.

 Is TIK licensed and insured?